The Scholars (vocal group)

-The Scholars is the name of an English a cappella group of four to five solo singers active 1968-2010, mainly in the field of classical music.
+The Scholars is an English a cappella group of four to five solo singers active 1968–2010, mainly in the field of classical music.
 In the United States they were also known as The Scholars of London and The Voices of London.

 Membership

 Each of the five original members of The Scholars had been a Choral scholar in the Choir of King's College, Cambridge under David Willcocks between 1964 and 1968, and David Van Asch, the founder, organiser and bass of the group, had also been a boy chorister there under Boris Ord.
 After beginning as a male voice quintet (AATBarB), they had a middle phase (1972–82) as a mixed voice quintet (SATBarB) and latterly worked as an SATB quartet.
 Membership of The Scholars was nevertheless remarkably stable over its 40-year existence.
-The original members (1968) were Nigel Perrin (countertenor I), Timothy Brown (countertenor II), Robin Doveton (tenor), Stephen Varcoe (baritone) and David Van Asch (bass).
+The original members (1968) were Nigel Perrin (countertenor I) replacing the original counter tenor 1, Martin Lane, Timothy Brown (countertenor II), Robin Doveton (tenor), Stephen Varcoe (baritone) and David Van Asch (bass).
 After approximately three years Perrin, Brown and Varcoe left and were replaced, respectively, by Shelagh Molyneux (soprano), Nigel Dixon and Michael Leighton Jones.
 The latter was replaced in 1980 by Philip O'Reilly, and when he left in 1982 the group continued as an SATB quartet.
 In 1982 Paula Bott became The Scholars' soprano, followed by Kym Amps in 1988.
 In 1987 Angus Davidson replaced Dixon as countertenor and in 2004 Simon Grant took over from Van Asch as bass.

 Whilst The Scholars no longer exists as such, ex-members remain active in other related musical fields, e.g. solo and ensemble singing, conducting, teaching and composing.